debdeepbh/ml/README.md

 My attempt to read the book [
 Hands-On Machine Learning with Scikit-Learn and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/) and solve the exercises using Jupyter notebook.
+I added mathematical explanations wherever I could.

 Here are the main notebooks so far: